Red Sox vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 64 hits with eight doubles, 11 home runs, 21 walks and 32 RBI.
+- Anthony Rizzo has 65 hits with nine doubles, 11 home runs, 21 walks and 35 RBI.

 Rizzo Recent Games